Decipher/lagoon/charts/lagoon-logs-concentrator/README.md

 ### Generate a server certificate

-This will be the certificate used by the `logs-collector`.
+This will be the certificate used by the `logs-concentrator`.

 Generate a `server.csr` and `server-key.pem`:
 ```